 Our revolutionary approach centers on your unique path to strength and confidence.
 You’ll learn to see and act in the world differently.
 You’ll fight for real; find your way; play more; create a difference; and become unbreakable.

 “A black belt is a white belt who never quit.”

 Generations of martial artists have crafted the guidelines we use at Zenyo.
 Through them, we aim for a higher purpose in training.
-We strive to be efficient, strong, gentle and helpful.
+We strive to be strong, gentle and helpful.

 Ju-No-Ri means “gentleness” or “flowing with things.”
 The main idea of Ju-No-Ri is that you should not fight against your opponent’s strength but use that to your advantage.
 Gentleness also teaches us how to apply techniques safely.

 Seiryoku Zenyo means “maximum efficiency, minimal effort,” or “best use of physical and mental energy.”
 When you apply the goal of being gentle with the goal of being strong, you will learn to use the right amount of force – not too much, not too little.